RiyadhKh4n/blocknews/README.md

 # User Experience (UX)

 * ## Vision
+    My vision for Cryptics is to be an application crypto enthusiasts go to if they want to manage their portfolios and track the performance of them.
+The website is meant to be simple yet effective and provide a real use case to people interested in cryptocurrency.
+The website will be easy to navigate and I will take a mobile first approach when developing the user interface for the application.
+I want Cryptics to be responsive and to provide all the necessary features expected in a portfolio tracking application.

 * ## Aims
+    To provide users an easy to use application they can go to when they want to track and manage their cryptocurrency holdings.

 * ## Target Audience
+    Cryptocurrency is for everyone!
+However, the program does require users to have a basic understanding about crypto and portfolio management.
+Additionally, in the UK you must be at least 18 to own crypto assets as a result, my target audience is for cryptocurrency enthusiasts 18+.

 * ## User Stories

+1. As a **Site User** I can **create an account** so that **I can interact with the site**
+2. As a **Site User** I can **view a paginated list of coins** so that **view all tokens in portfolio**
+3. As a **Site User** I can **create an Portfolio** so that **I can track my crypto holdings**
+4. As a **Site User** I can **view my Portfolio** so that **I can view the tokens within**
+5. As a **Site User** I can **chose a token to add** so that **I can expand my portfolio**
+6. As a **Site User** I can **add a token to my portfolio** so that **I can add to my holdings**
+7. As a **Site User** I can **read about the website** so that **I can understand the application**

 * ## Development Method
+    When developing Cryptics I will take an Agile Approach.
+Meaning I will take an iterative approach to project management and software development helping me to deliver value faster and speed up development time.
+I will focus on working software over comprehensive documentation and responding to change over following a plan when creating the project.

 * ## Scope